wasdennnoch/wasdennnoch/README.md

 - The frontend of [PollTool](https://gitlab.ruhr-uni-bochum.de/fs-ai/fsr/src/polltool/polltool-v2), a simple polling site where users can dynamically add items to vote on (Warning: My first ever React project, expect very bad code).
 - Outside of all the aforementioned student council projects we have:
   - [cafe](https://github.com/beemobot/cafe), the open-source part of Beemo, an antiabuse bot for [Discord](https://discord.com/).
-  - I am really proud of my contributions to the core parts of Beemo, but unfortunately, they are closed-source due to the sensitive nature of antiabuse handling.
+  - I am really proud of my contributions to the core parts of Beemo (written in Kotlin), but unfortunately, they are closed-source due to the sensitive nature of antiabuse handling.
 So far, I have contributed more than `50,000` changes in over `179` pull requests!